 Jere Whitson Rd church of Christ

 Araka survived the loss of her mother when she was just three years old.
-She also survived being raised by a father who disregarded God, drank heavily, and repeatedly brought into her home one new girlfriend or stepmother after another.
+She also survived being raised by a father who disregarded God, drank heavily, and repeatedly brought into her childhood home one new girlfriend or stepmother after another.
 Throughout her childhood, Araka had been invited to various denominations, and although she was baptized in several of these churches, every one of them left her with the nagging feeling that God was not truly being honored.
 More than anything else, she deeply desired an intimate relationship with God but was saddened when she was told that unless she was speaking in tongues or hearing the audible voice of God, He had not yet saved her.
-Over time, Araka stopped visiting these manmade churches and by the age of sixteen was becoming more and more wild, grabbing at every experience she could find to fill up her heart.
-Even still, in her quieter moments, her heart knew she was missing what she wanted most: the nearness of her Heavenly Father.
+Over time, Araka stopped visiting these man-made churches and by the age of sixteen was becoming more and more wild, grabbing at every experience she could find to fill up her heart.
+Even still, in her quieter moments, deep down knew she was missing what she wanted most: the nearness of her Heavenly Father.

-As Araka entered her junior year of high school, she was assigned the wrong locker for her grade level --- a locker she now regards as a gifted pivotal point in her life, hinges and all!
+As Araka entered her junior year of high school, she was assigned the wrong locker for her grade level — a locker she now regards as a gifted pivotal point in her life, hinges and all!
 Though she only lingered at the locker long enough to change out her books, such was just long enough to become acquainted with a friendly, well-mannered young man who somehow seemed to carry himself very much differently than the others.

 As Jesus would have it, another fortunate “accident” occurred the next semester, when Araka’s class schedule was so haywire, the only solution was that she’d not only have a locker among the students who were a year older, but the only way to take the classes that she needed, would require her also to lunch with the seniors as well.